Saddle Lake Cree Nation: Amalgamation of bands

 However, the amalgamation process was not fully completed until 1953 when the treaty pay lists of the Little Hunter's, James Seenum's and Blue Quill's Bands were merged.

 Election reforms

 Before 1985, First Nations women who married non-indigenous men automatically lost their Status as "Registered Indians" under the Indian Act .After the passage of Bill C-31 in 1985, women no longer lost status for "marrying out" but the Saddle Lake and Whitefish Lake councils continued to prevent such women from voting in band council elections.
 This was challenged in two court cases in 2022.
 The Federal Court (Canada) ruled against the Whitefish Lake council and in favour of women who had brought suit against the council in February 2023.
 The case against the Saddle Lake council was still being heard as of 2023.

+Gender Affirming Health Care for tastawiyiniwak as a Treaty right

+According to article 6 "Medicine Chest" of the Treaty, the Cree are entitled to access medicare.
+The Nation's lawmakers seeks to enact laws to provide gender fluid 2 spirited ' tastawiyiniwak' (in between people) with gender affirming care with in their territories.
+They aim to attract health care professionals to assist with this vision of the nation becoming a haven for gender affirmative care.
+In addtion as well to expand the healthcare capabilities of the nation with greater presence of healthcare professionals.
+The nation plan to establish virtual hubs with the ambition of becoming precedent for other Indigenous Nations to model their attempts at self governing healthcare.
+In addition the Nation has established a go fund me campaign to help finance the legal challenges against the 2025 Bill 9 bans of Gender Affirming care.

 Reserves

 There are three reserves under the governance of the Saddle Lake Cree Nation, one of which is shared with five other bands: